 People learn and develop skills best with real-world, hands-on experience, especially when the required skills to perform a job vary when going from one facility to another due to the disparate equipment used.
 Typically, the perfect time for more experienced engineers to transfer their tribal knowledge to the next generation of automation engineers and facility operators is during a system upgrade or full-scale migration project.
 In this way, people learn to operate legacy and new systems alike while adapting to a digitally transformed facility with its modern tools and techniques.

-Partner with a third-party, platform-independent team of experts to leverage industry best practices.
+Partner with a third-party services and solutions team of experts to leverage industry best practices.

 The Ties that Bind

-To open the door to a more modernized facility, manufacturers must invest in the experience and knowledge of their people.
-At the end of the day, the time spent developing and nurturing a highly skilled workforce will produce stronger teams working together toward common goals and improved operational efficiencies and productivity.
-Manufacturers will soon reap the benefits of this collaborative effort.
-They will discover this newfound knowledge base is their golden ticket to success.
+Manufacturers must invest in the experience and knowledge of their people.
+At the end of the day, the time spent developing and nurturing a highly skilled workforce will produce stronger, more connected teams working together toward common goals and improved operational efficiencies and productivity.
+With this newfound knowledge, manufacturers will soon reap the benefits of this collaborative effort and open the door to a more successful, modern work environment.